-Although it is not known what the first show was, some of the earliest Shakespeare tales to be performed at the Globe Theatre include Julius Caesar, King Lear, Macbeth and Hamlet.
+Although it is not known what the first show was, some of the earliest Shakespeare tales to be performed at the Globe Theatre include comedies and tragedies like Julius Caesar, King Lear, Macbeth and Hamlet.

 There have been three Globes, with the first building only open for 14 years.
 On 29th June 1613, gunpowder was used during a production of Henry VIII which set the building on fire.
 As the fire spread, the building collapsed and the Globe Theatre was no more.